2023 Most Popular Drama & Theater Arts Associate Degree Schools in the Rocky Mountains Region

 About 50% of the students majoring in theater at the school are women while 50% are male.

 With a ranking of #8, Utah Valley University did quite well on this year’s most popular schools for drama and theater arts students working on their associate degree.
-Located in the city of Orem, UVU is a public college with a fairly large student population.
+Located in the city of Orem, UVU is a public college with a very large student population.

 Of the 3 students majoring in theater at UVU, 67% are male and 33% are female.